 Field Station: Dinosaurs in New Jersey: Where Prehistoric Creatures Really Roam the Earth

-[UPDATED: May 22, 2013] Even if your mini paleontologists have memorized every nook and cranny of the American Natural History Museum, you've never experienced dinosaurs quite the way you do at Field Stations: Dinosaurs, the brand-new open-air dino spot in Secaucus, New Jersey.
-Home to more than 30 animatronic dinosaurs, this new educational attraction really lived up to my family's expectations—our two kids were particularly impressed.
+This exhibit ended September 7, 2015.
+Even if your mini paleontologists have memorized every nook and cranny of the American Natural History Museum, you've never experienced dinosaurs quite the way you do at Field Stations: Dinosaurs, the open-air dino spot in Secaucus, New Jersey that opened in 2012.
+Home to more than 30 animatronic dinosaurs, this educational attraction really lived up to my family's expectations—our two kids were particularly impressed.

 Field Station: Dinosaurs is very rustic with almost a campground feel.
 Right before the entrance is a small set of lockers and portable toilets, and then you hit a set of tents to pick up your passports and a trail guide.
 While exploring the park, you can get your passports stamped at various stations (my girls were very into doing this) and the trail guide provides the times for the different shows that occur throughout the day.